-How to Hatch Artemia Eggs — Artemia was a type of tiny shrimp that are very small, about 200-300 microns in size.
+How to Hatch Artemia Eggs — Artemia was a type of tiny shrimp that is very small, about 200-300 microns in size.
 Famous among fisheries and agriculture as feed for small fish, it also needs tools for hatching.
 For those of you who want to make a simple hatching tool, there is no need to worry because there are guidelines in my previous post.

 The tool can be made at home with tools and materials that are easily obtainable and simple.
-If you are looking for a tool on the market, it will usually get it at a price that is arguably quite expensive compared to making it yourself.
+If you are looking for a tool on the market, you will usually get it at a price that is arguably quite expensive compared to making it yourself.

 Well, how do you hatch eggs?
 This is how you do it.

-How to incubate Artemia Eggs
+How to Hatch Artemia Eggs :

 Installing artemia incubator bottles